Does it make sense to tap into retirement funds to pay off debt?

 I am currently in a bad financial situation.
 I have drowned my family in credit card debt.
 To date I owe $21,000.
 That coupled with other financial obligations means our monthly commitment is about $250 more than our base income.
 We can only afford to pay the minimum payment on our charge cards because the balances are so high.
 By doing this we are only paying interest and not touching the principal owed.
 We have negotiated lower interest rates with a couple of our credit card companies.
 My wife wants me to tap into my 401K plan and take a hardship withdrawal.
 But if I do that I stand to lose a tremendous amount of money due to penalties and taxes.

 David's situation is not an unusual one.
-Americans have spent about 1% more than we made in the last year.
-And the trends indicate that there's no end in sight.
+Americans have spent more than we made in the last year and the trends indicate that there's no end in sight.
 Credit card debt levels are at record levels and continue to rise.

 That combination means that more and more people are running into situations like David's.
 They have trouble keeping up with their credit card bills.
 At the same time they have assets stashed away in a retirement plan.
 Does it make sense to tap into those funds to pay off current bills?